k0rventen/apple-health-grafana/README.md

 Head to __http://localhost:3000__, and log with the grafana creds from the compose file (defaults to `admin`:`health`).

 You should see some graphs with metrics in them.
-2 dashboards are created by default, a more generic one displaying every metric available, and a more refined one for specific metrics.
+3 dashboards are created by default:
+- a generic one displaying every metric available,
+- a more refined one for specific metrics that are probably present , like walking distance, hearth related metrics..
+- a workout routes one, that shows a GPS map of your outdoor routes (walking/running/biking).

 ## Tips on analyzing the data